csjx/realtime-data/docs/source/user/user-guide.rst

 STOR-X Data Logger data
 ***********************

 For the HIOOS water quality buoys, data are telemetered via a cellular link to the SOEST email server over SMTP.
 The data are spooled as email attachments for both the WQB-AW and WQB-KN buoys, since the Satlantic STOR-X data logger can only transmit data over SMTP.
 The email files reside in the ``wqb`` user's inbox, but are also immediately forwarded to ``hiooswqb@gmail.com``.
-This is email account is monitored every minute over IMAP by the StorXDispatcher, which is started with
+This is email account is monitored every minute over IMAP by the ``StorXDispatcher``, which is started with

 ::

 $ Start-HIXXXX_XXXCTDXXXXXXX.sh

-The StorXDispatcher reads an XML configuration file located in ``${REALTIME_DATA}/lib/email.account.properties.xml``, and will create Source drivers for each of the instruments connected to the STOR-X data logger, including a driver for the data logger itself, which records battery voltage and other analog channels.
-There are currently three drivers in use: StorXSource, ISUSSource, and CTDSource, corresponding to each instrument send data in the binary Satlantic Data frame format.
+The ``StorXDispatcher`` reads an XML configuration file located in ``${REALTIME_DATA}/lib/email.account.properties.xml``, and will create Source drivers for each of the instruments connected to the STOR-X data logger, including a driver for the data logger itself, which records battery voltage and other analog channels.
+There are currently three drivers in use: ``StorXSource``, ``ISUSSource``, and ``CTDSource``, corresponding to each instrument send data in the binary Satlantic Data frame format.
 The following example shows an ``<account>`` entry with a single ``<logger>`` entry in the file

 .. sourcecode:: xml